Anger Thermometer for Kids: Catch Outbursts Before They Start (Free PDF)

 In my second example, thirteen year old Ana regularly rates her levels of anger.

-On this occasion she reflects on a trigger that caused a “level 9” on the anger scale.
+On this occasion she reflects on an anger trigger that caused a “level 9” on the anger scale.

 Someone deliberately tripped her up in the school corridor.
 Ana remembers that at level 9 she “snaps”.
 She ran after the other student, grabbed them by the hair and tried to wrestle them to the floor.
 For this, both students got in big trouble.